Auxnon/Petrichor64/guide/get.md

 ## io.get

-_read file t string_
+_read file to string_

 ```lua
 ---@type fun(path:string):string|nil
 function io.get(path)
 ```

-Load a file as utf8 string, binary files are not supported.
+Synchronously load a file as a UTF-8 string, binary files are not supported at this time.

 ```lua
 local contents=io.get("file.lua")